buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/QuantitySets/Qto_SiteBaseQuantities.md

 # Qto_SiteBaseQuantities

-Base quantities that are common to the definition of all occurrences of site.
+Base quantities that are common to the definition of all occurrences of site.<!-- end of definition -->

 ## Comments